dotnet/docs/docs/fundamentals/diagnostics/runtime-tiered-compilation-events.md

 ---
 # .NET runtime tiered compilation events

-These events collect information about tiered compilation.
+The events described in this article collect information about tiered compilation.
 For more information about how to use these events for diagnostic purposes, see [logging and tracing .NET applications](../../core/diagnostics/logging-tracing.md)

 ## TieredCompilationSettings event